Cloud-Recon/Azure-Blog/_posts/2025-08-07-first-blog.md

 ---

 👋
-The first post will go live on **Friday 8th August**, diving deep into **Azure Route Server** — what it is, when to use it, and how to design securely around it.
+The first post will go live on **Friday 15th August**, diving deep into **Azure Route Server** — what it is, what it is NOT! when to use it, and how to design securely around it.

 Stay tuned.